JepsonNomad/CJsBasics/README.md

 *KellyCols* is a vector with the names of Kelly's colos of maximum contrast.
 I got the list from Ken Johnson's comment here: https://gist.github.com/ollieglass/f6ddd781eeae1d24e391265432297538#gistcomment-2102654

 *ndviCols* is a vector with some useful colors for plotting NDVI.

+*se* and *cv* are functions for calculating standard error and coefficient of variation.